 Currently Programme Director for the Media & Communications Programme within the Graduate School, Nilgin established the MA Fashion Media Production, for which she is Course Director, as a trail-blazing course for technology-embracing communicators of the 21st century.
 She has promoted film-making as a core tool in the armoury of the contemporary fashion communicator with annual Graduate School fashion film screenings and increased visibility within film festivals including Aesthetica and the London Short Film Festival.

 Fashion Media Production is such an exciting field to be involved in because it has been revolutionised by technology and continues to morph on an almost daily basis.
 The course is an open, collaborative space that nurtures the digital creatives of the future."

-Awarded her MA History and Culture of Fashion in 2009 for her dissertation entitled Undressing the Criminal Icon, 1959 -1969, her research explores aspects of criminal image.
+Awarded her MA History and Culture of Fashion (now MA Fashion Cultures) in 2009 for her dissertation entitled Undressing the Criminal Icon, 1959 -1969, her research explores aspects of criminal image.
 Her essay, Caught on Camera: The Fashioned Body and the Criminal Body was published in Fashion Media, Past and Present, published by Bloomsbury in 2013.

 She lives in South London with her husband, son and numerous feline friends.